runmyprocess/sec-jco3/README.md

 	mvn clean install

 3. Copy the generated jar file (usually created in a generated "target" folder in the JDBC project's folder) to a folder of your choice.
 There will be two jar files generated: One will be the compiled code (JCO3Adapter-version.jar) and the compiled code with dependencies (JCO3Adapter-1.0-jar-with-dependencies.jar).
 If all the required libraries are on the maven repo then you can use the "JCO3Adapter-1.0-jar-with-dependencies.jar" for simple execution.
-4. Create a "configFiles" folder in the jar file's path.
+4. Create a "configFiles" directory in the jar file's path.
-5. Inside the "configFiles" folder you must create 2 config files : handler.config and the JCO3.config
+5. Inside the "configFiles" directory you must create 2 configuration files : handler.config and the JCO3.config

 The handler.config file should look like this :